-The time trial or ‘the race of truth’ pits the rider against the clock.
-It’s a very simple concept; the fastest rider over a set distance wins.
 To excel at the time trial discipline you must be able to maintain a high level of power for a relatively long period of time.
 This takes fitness, stamina and mental toughness because time trialling hurts - a lot.
 If you don’t feel pain during a time trial, I’m afraid you aren’t trying hard enough!
-Here are a few tips on how to train for a time trial.

 Time Trial specialists have the ability to ride at their ‘limit’, and by that I mean at a pace that they can just about sustain over the given distance.
 Go much faster and you go onto oxygen debt.
 Go any slower and, well, you’re just not working hard enough.
 It’s a very fine balance, requiring a lot of mental skill, as you need to be able to concentrate whilst at the same time feeling in a great deal of discomfort.

-To be a time-trialist you don’t have to be Bradley Wiggins taking gold in the Olympics.
+To be a time-trialist you don’t have to be Bradley Wiggins winning the Olympics.
 Anyone can do it.
 In fact, time trials are a good way of generally improving your strength, as the effort is so intense.
 I used to ride a 10 mile Time Trial once a week when I started racing and it formed an important part of my training.

 Time trials are great for setting personal objectives because as you improve and get fitter, your times will improve.
 You’ll be able to see tangible results which will only spur you on and motivate you to try and beat yourself and your personal best.